 He himself had not seen the phantom.

 A woman whom Dr Melvin Morse declined to name went a lot farther than Tibet, but nevertheless somewhere we are all destined to go: the Other Side.
-To be precise, as a child (I suspect, an early teenager) she had a reaction to antibiotics and went into anaphylactic shock, and came close to dying.
+To be precise, as a child (I suspect, a late teenager) she had a reaction to antibiotics and went into anaphylactic shock, and came close to dying.
 She had a near death experience, in which - as is commonly the case - she came out of her body, passed through the tunnel to a paradise of light, and into the presence of a light she took for God.
 But when she was brought back, something - or rather, someone - came back with her: a ministering angel who called herself Sarah.

 Now, quite possibly we all have one.
 But this woman could see hers.